jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

     **If your species of interest produces a large volume of variants (> 8 million / genome), TrioTrain can easily overload your cluster's I/O capabilities, or write more than 10,000 files to a directory, or overwhelm the SLURM scheduler by submitting thousands of jobs simultaneously.** Future versions of TrioTrain will address these challenges, but proceed with caution; your cluster's SysAdmin will thank you!

-**The shuffling demo enables you to adjust TrioTrain's parameters to automatically estimate how many shuffling regions to use for each genome.** The two primary flags which control Region Shuffling are:
+**This shuffling demo enables you to adjust TrioTrain's parameters for estimating how many shuffling regions to use for each genome.** The two primary flags which control Region Shuffling are:

 1. `--max-examples` &mdash; defines the upper limit of total number of examples to produce for each region; values greater than the default (200,000) will increase the wall time.